ppy/osu-wiki/news/2024/2024-05-21-the-perennial-returns.md

 ## How do I register?

-To register, head over to the **[registration page](https://www.theperennial.net/)** to connect your osu! account, as well as registering up your team!
+To register, head over to the **[website](https://www.theperennial.net/)**, connect your osu! account, then register your team at the top right!
 Before registering, please make sure that:

 - You must not have violated the **[osu! community rules](/wiki/Rules)** within the past 12 months.
 - You have joined the **[Perennial Discord server](https://discord.com/invite/B3ssXmszaf)**.